star-cats/blinky-dome/README.md

 - [P3LX](https://github.com/heronarts/P3LX): Processing-based UI for LX
 - [Processing](https://processing.org/)
   - Note: We do NOT use the Processing IDE or even a Processing sketch layout.
-This project is pure Java, only using Processing for utilities and since P3LX is built on it.
-Welcome to grown-up software.
+This project is pure Java, only using Processing for utilities, UI rendering, and since P3LX is built on it.
+Congrats, we've graduated to grown-up software. (ish.)

 ## Checkout Instructions (Git Submodules)
 We depend on LX and P3LX, which do not follow any release/publishing process.
 This project is configured to build them